 - 3. Projects to be inspected must be chosen in a manner that will not give owners of low income housing projects advance notice that their records for a particular year will or will not be inspected.
-The Agency may give an owner reasonable notice than an inspection will occur so that the owner may assemble records (i.e. 15 days advance notice of inspection). - c.
+The Agency may give an owner reasonable notice than an inspection will occur so that the owner may assemble records (i.e., 15 days advance notice of inspection). - c.
 FREQUENCY AND FORM OF CERTIFICATION.
-The certifications of and review of this section shall be made at least annually through the end of the 15-year compliance period and the additional 15-year Extended Use Period under Section 42(i)(1) of the Code and shall be made under penalty of perjury.
+The certifications of and review of this section shall be made at least annually for the term of the Declaration and shall be made under penalty of perjury.